Do you ...

 Stress

-Stress and a Western diet can negatively impact the gut microbiome and lead to a low diversity and an imbalance in gut bacteria, which may lead to health issues
+Stress and a Western diet can negatively impact the gut microbiome and lead to a low diversity and an imbalance in gut bacteria, which may lead to disease

 Madison et al., (2019), Stress, Depression, Diet and the Gut Microbiota.
 Human-Bacteria Interactions at the Core of Psychoneuroimmunology and Nutrition